Arts at First Unitarian Universalist Church of Houston

 Sanctuary Choir

-Wednesdays 7:00 – 8:30 pm in the Choir Room
+beginning August 1, 2026 on Wednesdays 7:00 – 8:30 pm in the Choir Room on the 3rd floor.

-Thank you, volunteers and guests!
+Thank you to our dedicated volunteers and guests!

 The Arts Team supports and promotes the arts to cultivate community and connection through activities that help us: